maxwolf621/Notes/Binding.md

 }
 ```

+Base Component's `.html`
 ```html
 <app-task [subject]="task.subject" [state]="task.state"></app-task>
 ```

 ## `@Output`

-In contrast with `@input` we can also pass the value in child component to base component
+In contrast with `@input` we can also pass the value in child component to Base component

 first base component needs to listen for child component event,
-so the child component uses `EventEmitter<Object>` to output the value to Base component
+so the child component uses `EventEmitter<Object>` to output/emit the value to Base component

 ```typescript
 import { Component, EventEmitter, Input, Output } from '@angular/core';

 @Component({
   selector: 'app-voter',
   template: '